thoutuakshaya/Appscript-/README.md

 # Appscript-
-## In this am going to write the app script code i executed for futher lookup.
+## In this am going to write the Googele App script code i executed for futher lookup.